Charisse Picpoul

 Grapes 100% Škrlet

-Place Moslavina - Croatia
+Place Moslavina, Croatia

 Process All grapes are harvested by hand in the early morning hours in order to start vinification as coldly as possible.
 Pressing occurs quickly in stainless steel and once the must has naturally precipitated, fermentation is started exclusively with native yeasts.
 The wines are aged in stainless steel tanks until they are bottled.